Inside Russian leader Vladimir Putin's brutal war of annihilation on Ukraine's port cities of Mariupol and Mykolaiv

 Kim even has a few Ukrainian tanks of his own, which he proudly shows off in his videos.

 The charisma of Ukraine's leaders has been wielded as a powerful weapon, and Russia knows it.
-Ukraine says it's why Russia has abducted at least two of its cities' mayors already, with the goal being to replace them with pro-Russian puppets.
+Ukraine says it's why Russia has abducted at least two of its cities' mayors already, with the goal of being to replace them with pro-Russian puppets.

 for more features.